Aryankpoor/metamorpheus/README.md

 **All PRs are welcome.
 Feel free to make any contribution** [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-These are copy paste projects: <br>
+These are copy paste projects:
 [![forthebadge](https://forthebadge.com/images/badges/ctrl-c-ctrl-v.svg)](https://forthebadge.com)

 Make sure to show your love to this repo by conntributing to it